 Chronic Hepatitis C is a serious medical condition that can cause serious damage to a person's liver.
 It has to be diagnosed at the earliest opportunity so that a treatment medication can be prescribed to manage the spread of the disease.

 In the first part, two complications of chronic Hepatitis C, have been discussed: liver failure and liver cancer.
-Now, we look at one more common chronic Hepatitis C complication that arises if early diagnosis and treatment of the disease is neglected.
+Now, we look at one more common chronic Hepatitis C complication that arises if early diagnosis and treatment of the disease are neglected.

 What is cirrhosis?